adityajain10/foot365-live-streaming-chatbot-prediction-app-on-aws/README.md

 ## 7. Challenges Faced

-•	Security and Session Handling for multiple pages
+•	Security and Session Handling for multiple pages<br>
-•	Simulating live stream logic for Kafka
+•	Simulating live stream logic for Kafka<br>
-•	Machine Learning based complexities
+•	Machine Learning based complexities<br>
-•	Integration with cloud and merging back-end and front-end logic.
+•	Integration with cloud and merging back-end and front-end logic<br>
-•	Data Scraping to usable formats within AWS
+•	Data Scraping to usable formats within AWS<br>
-•	Adhering to AWS dependencies
+•	Adhering to AWS dependencies<br>
-•	Sticking to 100$ limit with Student Plan.
+•	Sticking to 100$ limit with Student Plan<br>

 ## 8. Future Work
-•	Expanding the domain to other Football leagues across the world.
+•	Expanding the domain to other Football leagues across the world.<br>
-•	Incorporating fantasy football games for the userbase with Machine Learning techniques.
+•	Incorporating fantasy football games for the userbase with Machine Learning techniques.<br>
-•	Including Live Commentary Feature for the ongoing games.
+•	Including Live Commentary Feature for the ongoing games.<br>
-•	Incorporating FIFA World Cup matches
+•	Incorporating FIFA World Cup matches.<br>
-•	Exporting our services to games such as EA and PES.
+•	Exporting our services to games such as EA and PES.<br>